Hack23/cia-compliance-manager/docs/architecture/SECURITY_ARCHITECTURE.md

 ### Current Implementation

-Black Trigram session handling:
+CIA Compliance Manager session handling:

 - **🚫 No Session Tracking**: No server-side session management
-- **🚫 No User Identification**: Anonymous gameplay only
+- **🚫 No User Identification**: Anonymous usage only
-- **🚫 No Activity Logging**: No record of player actions
+- **🚫 No Activity Logging**: No record of user actions
 - **🚫 No Metadata Collection**: No browser or device information stored

 ### Security Implications